jrwebdev/ngreact-test-utils/README.md

 `ngreact-test-utils` provides two functions - `compile()` and `simulate()`:
- - `compile()` encapsulates all of the usual bootstrapping to set up Angular directives to test, in addition to flushing `$timeout` to allow any `ngReact` components.
-This function can also be used for Angular directives which do not use ngReact. to be added to the DOM.
+ - `compile()` encapsulates all of the usual bootstrapping to set up Angular directives to test, in addition to flushing `$timeout` to allow any `ngReact` components to be added to the DOM.
+This function can also be used for Angular directives which do not use ngReact.
  - `simulate()` fires both Angular and React events for a given element, allowing the same tests to be run when Angular directives are migrated to React components with the use of ngReact.